romene/Naturaily-netlify/_posts/2019-02-04-iot-project-how-to-get-started.md

 tags:
   - IoT
 ---
 So you’re thinking of developing your own IoT (**Internet of Things**) project but have no idea what the process looks like and where you should start?
-Check out the guide below with all the necessary information that will prepare you for the planning and development process.
+Check out the guide below with all the necessary steps that will prepare you for the planning and development process.

 ## What is IoT?